 These can be purchased from Michael Fuller Gardens at a price of £7.99 (plus post and packing).

-(NB similar information from Maria Thun on cosmic/earthly connections are available in every new planting calendar, published annually by Floris Books, Edinburgh)
+(NB similar information from Maria Thun on cosmic/earthly connections is available in every new planting calendar, published annually by Floris Books, Edinburgh)